ErdmannRobert/IGNIS/specifications/module/v0.1/specification.md

 Environment parameters are provided to modules by the hub via the Hub-Module Connection Specification and are defined by the Environment Parameters Specification.

+A module MAY also provide its own environment parameters for the same purpose as the environment parameters provided by the hub.
+These internal environment parameters MUST only be used by the module that provides them.

-A module MUST store values of **environment parameters** when informed about them by the hub while in the **idle state**.
+A module MUST store values of **static environment parameters** when informed about them by the hub while in the **idle state**.

-A module MUST NOT store values of **environment parameters** when informed about them by the hub while not in the **idle state**.
+A module MUST NOT store values of **static environment parameters** when informed about them by the hub while not in the **idle state**.

+A module MAY ask for values of **dynamic environment parameters** at any point while not in the **idle state**.

 A module MUST tolerate environment parameters it does not recognize.

-A module MUST tolerate not receiving environment parameters it expects.
+A module MUST tolerate not receiving environment parameters it expects or receiving unexpected values of environment parameters.

 No default values for **environment parameters** are defined by this specification.